KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/class_exercises/part_i_manual_practice.md

   {% hint style='tip' %}

-  Watch out for the `data-video="DIR"`!
+  Watch out for `data-video="DIR"`.
 Make sure to read all the `<!-- Banner -->` comment details for replacing `DIR` with the file path.
 When you set this correctly, there is _JavaScript_ that will load a video in the background of your site.

   {% endhint %}